vaitahavya/SVinfra/README.md

 ## 📄 License

-This project is created for SV Infra Developers.
+This project is created for SV Infra Projects.
 All rights reserved.

 ## 🤝 Support